 Data is still at the heart of business strategy, enabling personalization and automation at scale.

-The data being alluded to here is essentially what is referred to as customer data which can be broken into two types as follows:
+The data being alluded to here is essentially what is referred to as customer data which can be broken into two main types as follows:

 Entity Data includes personally identifiable information (PII) such as name, email, phone number, as well as other details such as age, country, and preferences.